A Beginner’s Guide to eCommerce Conversion Rate Optimization

 If you are struggling with low conversions, too, it might be time to invest in conversion rate optimization (CRO) for eCommerce.

-eCommerce conversion rate optimization is the process of nudging your website visitors to take a specific action.
-This could be adding products to their wishlist, adding an item to their cart, signing up for a newsletter, or making a purchase.
+eCommerce conversion rate optimization is the process of encouraging website visitors to take specific action, such as adding items to their cart or wishlist, signing up for a newsletter, or completing a purchase.
+It involves identifying friction points in the user journey and fine-tuning them to create a seamless path down the conversion funnel.

 Conversion rate optimization in eCommerce helps you identify and fix these issues to: